 Roof Types

-The Shed Shop offers three roof types for garden sheds: Flat, Gable and a customised Mono-Pitch.
+The Shed Shop offers a variety of roof types for your garden shed:

 Flat Roof